ZIENxc/KIF-ISDforMRG/README.md

 ## Contributing:
 Contributions to this project are welcome.
-If you would like to contribute, Please feel free to:
+If you would like to contribute, please feel free to:

 Submit issues and bug reports